 If you have fallen behind on payments, then the rate on your prepayment meter will be raised slightly to account for this.
 This allows you to pay off your debt bit by bit, whilst continuing to receive your energy supply as usual.
-It is important to check with your supplier how much you are paying per unit and how much you are paying towards your debt.
+It is important to check with your energy supplier how much you are paying per unit and how much you are paying towards your debt.

 Usually the default display setting on a prepayment meter is to show the level of credit remaining on the meter.
-Typically you will need to press a button on the meter to change it to the actual reading.
-From that point onwards you proceed to take the reading as you would any other.
+Typically, you will need to press a button on the meter to change it to the actual reading.
+From that point onwards you proceed to take the meter reading as you would any other.

-If you have taken up residence in an address with a prepayment meter, you must contact the energy company as quickly as possible to let them know that you are a new occupant.
+If you have taken up residence in an address with a prepayment meter, you must contact the energy supplier as quickly as possible to let them know that you are a new occupant.
 If you don’t do this, then you may find yourself paying a higher rate.
 If the previous tenant had fallen behind on their payments, then the energy company will have added a portion of their debt to the rate they were paying

-It is also advisable to use our comparison service to make sure that you are getting the most competitive rates that are available to you.
+It is also advisable to use our energy comparison service to make sure that you are getting the most competitive rates that are available to you.